Plus500 vs Pepperstone Comparison

 How do Plus500 and Pepperstone differ in terms of minimum deposit?
 What about average spreads and funding options?

 Plus500 requires a minimum deposit of €100, while Pepperstone requires a minimum deposit of $200.
-From our testing we found Plus500 offers spreads of 0.6 (as of Aug 2018), while Pepperstone offers spreads of 0.77 (September 2022).
-Both Plus500 and Pepperstone offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for deposits.
+From our testing we found Plus500 offers spreads of 0.8, while Pepperstone offers spreads of 0.77.
+Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where Pepperstone supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).

 Which brokers offers more tradeable asset classes, Plus500 or Pepperstone?